China sends trade envoy to US, welcomes Trump ZTE comments

 The intensifying trade dispute has rattled financial markets for weeks.
 In March, the Trump administration slapped tariffs on imported steel and aluminum.
 China counterpunched with tariffs on a range of U.S. products, including bourbon and blue jeans.

 An even higher-stakes fight looms over American allegations that China steals technology and forces U.S. companies to hand over trade secrets in exchange for access to the Chinese market.
-The United States is considering imposing tariffs on up to $150 billion of Chinese imports, and Beijing has countered with proposed tariffs on $50 billion in American products, including soybeans and small aircraft.
+The United States is considering imposing tariffs on up to $150 billion of Chinese products, and Beijing has countered with proposed tariffs on $50 billion in American goods, including soybeans and small aircraft.